-To answer the above research questions, we designed and conducted a field study that compared the use of an AI-powered chatbot versus a typical online survey.
-To ensure that our study is based on real survey practices and offers practical value, we collaborated with a global leading market research firm that specializes in discovering customer insights for the game and entertainment industry.
+Additionally, to ensure that our study is based on real-world survey practices and offers practical value, we collaborated with a global-leading market research firm that specializes in discovering customer insights for the game and entertainment industry.
 Per the firm's request, our field study was to learn how gamers think and feel about two newly released game trailers.
 The study involved about 600 gamers, half of whom took a chatbot survey and the other half filled out a typical online survey.
-Through detailed analyses of over 5000 collected responses, we addressed the two research questions.
-We will also discuss the design implications for creating effective chatbots to conduct surveys.
+Through detailed analyses of over 5000 collected responses, we addressed our two research questions.
+We also discussed the design implications for creating effective chatbots to conduct engaging surveys and beyond.

-To the best of our knowledge, our work is the first that systematically compared the effect of an AI-powered conversational survey with that of a typical online survey on response quality and participant engagement.
+To the best of our knowledge, our work is the first that systematically compared the holistic effect of an AI-powered conversational survey with that of a typical online survey on response quality and participant engagement.
 As a result, our work reported here provides three unique contributions.

 \begin{enumerate}